Three formulas for CSM classes of open quiver loci: Quiver preliminaries

-Two quiver representations are \emph{isomorphic} if they are in the same $GL$-orbit, and these orbits are exactly the open quiver loci $\Omega_{\mathbf{r}}^\circ$.
-Combining this fact with a standard result in algebraic quiver theory yields the following proposition: \begin{defprop} Where $0 \leq p \leq q \leq n$, define a quiver representation
+Two quiver representations are defined to be \emph{isomorphic} if they are in the same $GL$-orbit.
+We can define direct sums of quiver representations by taking direct sums of the vector spaces and maps in the natural way, and we call those quiver representations that are not isomorphic to a nontrival direct sum \emph{indecomposable}.
+The following is a standard result in algebraic quiver theory, c.f. \cite[Sec.
+1.1]{lm98}: \begin{defprop}[\cite{Gabriel}] Where $0 \leq p \leq q \leq n$, define a quiver representation

+to have copies of the field $\C$ at indices $p,\dots,q$ with identity maps between them, and zero vector spaces elsewhere.
+Now the $I_{p,q}$ give a complete classification of isomorphism classes of indecomposable quiver representations.
+In other words, the $I_{p,q}$ are indecomposable, and every $GL$-orbit contains exactly one representation of the form $\bigoplus (I_{p,q})^{s_{pq}}$ for some \textbf{lace array} $\mathbf{s}=(s_{pq})_{0 \leq p \leq q \leq n}$. \end{defprop}